A parafermionic hypergeometric function and supersymmetric 6j-symbols: Symmetries of the parafermionic hypergeometric integral

 Function (\ref{jparker}) is a parafermionic generalization of the integral (\ref{jhhh}).
-In fact, the case when $\epsilon=1/2$ does not define new integral, since by the simultaneous shift $l_a\to l_a-\epsilon$, $t_a\to t_a+\epsilon$, $m\to m-\epsilon$ one can eliminate the parameter $\epsilon$.
+In fact, the case when $\epsilon=1/2$ does not define new integral, since by the simultaneous shifts $l_a\to l_a-\epsilon$, $t_a\to t_a+\epsilon$, $m\to m-\epsilon$ one can eliminate the parameter $\epsilon$.
 But we keep it, because it allows us in coming sections to write parafermionic generalizations of the symmetry relations described above in a symmetric way.
+A relation of function \eqref{jparker} to the two-dimensional conformal field theory is discussed below in section 7.